mcoblenz/Obsidian/README.md

 See http://obsidian-lang.com.

+###### Preliminary setup
+1. Install IntelliJ and the Scala plugin (https://www.jetbrains.com/idea/download/).
+2. Install protoc (https://github.com/protocolbuffers/protobuf).
+On macOS: `brew install protoc`.

 ###### Compiler usage instructions
 1. Open the Obsidian project in IntellJ (sorry, the compiler is not packaged to be run as a standalone executable yet).
+2. Run > Edit Configurations…
+3. New Application Configuration.
-2. Set the main class as `edu.cmu.cs.obsidian.Main`
+4. Set the main class as `edu.cmu.cs.obsidian.Main`
-3. Edit the configurations to run the program with the following arguments:
+5. Edit the configurations to run the program with the following arguments:
 `PATH_TO_OBS_CODE.obs`
-4. Run the program
+6. Run the program
-5. A folder named after the input class will be generated at the root of the directory containing the structure needed for Fabric deployment
+7. A folder named after the input class will be generated at the root of the directory containing the structure needed for Fabric deployment

 To generate the Fabric structure elsewhere, pass the `output-path` argument with the path to the directory.